GeoJamesJones/EC-Messages/README.md

 python EC-message-convert.py -p (path to where data will either be added or currently resides) -g (GeoEvent REST Endpoint)

--p is the path to the data </br>
+- p is the path to the data </br>
--g is the geoevent REST Endpoint, this can be found in the input from the Set up GeoEvent server section. </br>
+- g is the geoevent REST Endpoint, this can be found in the input from the Set up GeoEvent server section. </br>